awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 1. In the navigation pane, choose **Customer managed keys**\.

-1. Select the check box next to the CMK that you want to delete\.
+1. Select the check boxes next to the CMKs that you want to delete\.

 1. Choose **Key actions**, **Schedule key deletion**\.

 1. Read and consider the warning, and the information about canceling the deletion during the waiting period\.
-If you decide to cancel the deletion, choose **Cancel**\.
+If you decide to cancel the deletion, at the bottom of the page, choose **Cancel**\.

 1. For **Waiting period \(in days\)**, enter a number of days between 7 and 30\.

+1. Review the CMKs that you are deleting\.

-1. Select the check box next to **Confirm you want to schedule this key for deletion in *<number of days>* days\.**\.
+1. Select the **Confirm that you want to schedule these keys for deletion after a** *<waiting period>* **day waiting period** check box\.

 1. Choose **Schedule deletion**\.